Policy on Export Controls

 Classified Research - Research involving the use or production of classified information.
 Access to classified information requires a U.S. Government issued security clearance.

-Controlled Unclassified Information (CUI) - Information that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies but is not classified under Executive Order 13526 or the Atomic Energy Act, as amended.
+Controlled Unclassified Information (CUI) - Information that requires safeguarding or dissemination controls pursuant to and consistent with applicable laws, regulations, and government-wide policies but is not classified under Executive Order 13526 or the Atomic Energy Act, as amended.

 Related Requirements

-External Regulations and Consequences
+External Regulations

 University Policies, Standards, and Procedures